Pol-Title IX Employee Sexual Misconduct

 The primary objective of the informal resolution process is to resolve the conflict between the parties and prevent any future Sexual Misconduct from occurring.
 The informal resolution process is not permitted if the complaint involves allegations that an employee engaged in Sexual Misconduct against a student.
 In all cases, the Deputy Title IX Coordinator or designee will have discretion to determine whether informal resolution is appropriate given the circumstances.

 Informal resolutions are voluntary and are generally pursued when both parties, having been fully informed of all available options, have both voluntarily and in writing explicitly requested an informal resolution.
 The University in its sole discretion will take the parties’ requests to utilize the informal process under advisement and make the final determination as to the use of the informal process.
 Informal resolution will only be offered after a Formal Complaint has been filed.
+If the complaint is to be resolved through the Informal Resolution Process, it will be completed in 20 days from receipt of both parties requests to utilize this process.
+If there is need for a temporary delay or a limited extension of time frames due to extenuating circumstances, the Investigator shall send written notice to the parties of the delay or extension and the reasons for the action.

 The Deputy Title IX Coordinator or designee will serve as the facilitator of the informal resolution process.
 If at any time the Deputy Title IX Coordinator or designee finds the informal resolution process is not beneficial or advancing resolution, the case can be referred back to the Investigator to begin or resume the investigative process.
 Similarly, either party can ask to end the process at any time before its completion and proceed to the investigative process.
 If an informal resolution process is ended without resolution, any information obtained or statements made during the informal resolution process may be used in a subsequent formal resolution process and hearing, but may not be used to prove responsibility.
 Once a complaint has been resolved through an informal resolution process, the matter will be closed.